DomFord/ccgr-website/content/authors/Sebastian Risi/_index.md

 ---
 # Display name
-title: Espen Aarseth
+title: Sebastian Risi

 # Username (this should match the folder name)
 authors:
-- Espen Aarseth
+- Sebastian Risi

 # Is this the primary user of the site?
 superuser: false